discretize/discretize-guides/builds/revenant/power-renegade/index.md

 **Notable Traits:**

 - <Trait name="Swift Termination"/> - 20% damage increase when foe is below 50% health.
-- <Trait name="Dance of Death"/> - When you apply <Condition name="Vulnerability"/> you gain stacks of <Uncategorized name="Battle Scars"/>, which makes your attack steal health.
+- <Trait name="Dance of Death"/> - When you apply <Condition name="Vulnerability"/> you gain stacks of <Uncategorized name="BattleScars"/>, which makes your attack steal health.
 This trait is the DPS alternative for <Trait name="Swift Termination"/>.
 Usually it stands for ~ 10 - 12 % of damage, but doesn't scale with <Effect name="Exposed"/>.
 Pulls ahead over <Trait name="Swift Termination"/> in fights where majority of damage is dealt outside of <Effect name="Exposed"/> debuff (on Artsariiv and Arkk).
 Also worth taking in PuG groups on most bosses to ensure Scholar buff uptime and due to lower <Effect name="Exposed"/> uptime on bosses.
 - <Trait name="Rising Tide"/> - 7% damage increase while your health is above 90%.
 - <Trait name="Charged Mists"/> - Grant 25 more energy when you swap Legends below 10 energy.
 - <Trait name="Ashen Demeanor"/> - Disabling a foe provides <Condition name="Vulnerability"/>.